helinus/ForgeEssentialsWikiFork/Moduleprotection.md

 </table>

 ## ItemUse permission
 ForgeEssentials uses an sophisticated algorithm to search for all existing items in Minecraft as of the start of the server.
 It compiles a list of all of these items, and converts them into permissions.
+To make the list of generated permissions more manageable, `ForgeEssentials.itemUse._ALL_` has been registerred than all the variations that have you will learn about below.
 The names are created in the following format: `[source].[block|item].[name|id]`

 example for vanilla dirt: `vanilla.block.dirt`